-During the 2014-2015 fiscal year, advocates in 28 certified rape crisis centers across the state provided immediate and ongoing response to sexual violence victims.
+During the 2015-2016 fiscal year, advocates in 28 certified rape crisis centers across the state provided immediate and ongoing response to sexual violence victims.
 Certified rape crisis centers serve recent adult and adolescent rape victims and adult male and female survivors of childhood sexual abuse.
-Rape crisis centers provide in-person crisis intervention and/or hotline services, advocacy and accompaniment, and information and referral 24 hours a day, 7 days a week in an attempt to meet victims' needs with limited resources.
+Rape crisis centers provide in-person crisis intervention and/or hotline services, advocacy and accompaniment, and information and referral 24 hours a day, 7 days a week in an attempt to meet victims' needs.